Bukayo Saka

-Saka has spent his entire first-team club career with Arsenal, where he has won an FA Cup and an FA Community Shield, progressively becoming one of Arsenal's most prolific and influential players.
-Following the 2020–21 and 2021–22 seasons, he was named as Arsenal's player of the season.
+Saka has spent the entirety of his first-team club career with Arsenal, where he has won an FA Cup and two FA Community Shields, progressively becoming one of Arsenal's most influential players.
+Following both the 2020–21 and 2021–22 seasons, he was named as Arsenal's Player of the Season.

 Saka represented England at various youth levels before making his debut for the senior team in October 2020.
-He was part of England's squad at the UEFA Euro 2020, and represented the nation at the 2022 FIFA World Cup.
+He was part of England's squads for UEFA Euro 2020 and 2024, which England finished as runners-up in both, and the 2022 FIFA World Cup.

 Early life

-Saka was born in Ealing, Greater London, to Yoruba Nigerian parents, Adenike and Yomi Saka, and was the younger of two children.
+Bukayo Ayoyinka Temidayo Saka was born on 5 September 2001 in Ealing, Greater London, to Yoruba Nigerian parents, Adenike and Yomi Saka, the younger of two children.
+His parents emigrated to London from Nigeria as economic migrants.
 He attended Edward Betham Church of England Primary School before Greenford High School, where he gained high grades in his GCSEs, achieving four A*s and three As.
 Prior to joining Arsenal, Saka played youth football for local club Greenford Celtic.
-His parents emigrated to London from Nigeria as economic migrants.
 In an interview, Saka stated the importance of his father, Yomi, in his footballing career: "He's a massive inspiration for me.
 From when I was young, he always kept me grounded, kept me humble."

 His name "Bukayo" originates from the Yoruba language spoken in southern Nigeria, meaning "adds to happiness".